Uncovering the work of football's tactical analysts

 Written by Simon Austin — May 4, 2018

-Derby manager Gary Rowett will be in the spotlight in the home technical area, but backing him up will be a tactical surveillance network fans don't get to see and know little about.
+WHEN Derby take on Fulham in the first leg of the Championship play-off semi-finals on Friday, home manager Gary Rowett will be backed up by a tactical surveillance team that fans seldom get to see and know little about.

 When half-time arrives, Rowett and his coaches will get a quick tactical debrief before giving their key messages - accompanied by video clips and data - to the players.
 All this is possible thanks to Hudl’s Sportscode, the industry-leading software used by every club in both the Premier League and Championship.

-Hudl’s analysis software isn’t just used at the elite end, either.
+Hudl’s analysis software isn’t just used at the elite end.
 Even Hyde United, of Northern Premier League Division One North, say it's been key to their recent revival, and the US firm has 4.3 million active users and 160,000 active teams.

 Although tactical analysis has become incredibly important in football, the work of practitioners like Carnall tends to go unseen by the wider public.